matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ## Hardhat Plugins

 We recommend using our IR compilers via [their corresponding Hardhat plugins](../../../api/hardhat/plugins.md).
-Add these plugins to the Hardhat's config file to compile new projects or migrate existing ones to zkSync Era.
+Add these plugins to Hardhat’s configuration file to compile new projects or migrate existing ones to zkSync Era.
 For a lower-level approach, download our compiler binaries via the links above and use their CLI interfaces.

-**Learn more about how to install and configure these plugins in the links below:**
+### Learn more about how to install and configure these plugins in the links below:

 - [hardhat-zksync-solc documentation](../../../api/hardhat/hardhat-zksync-solc.md)
 - [hardhat-zksync-vyper documentation](../../../api/hardhat/hardhat-zksync-vyper.md)

 ::: warning

-Using compilers running in Docker images - which are no longer released - is not recommended.
+Using compilers running in Docker images — which are no longer supported — is not recommended.
 Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.

 :::